-The community of the Tai district was inspired by a stork visit and initiated action to establish a wetland habitat in their fallow rice field.
-They also started new movements for ecotourism based on local biodiversity, including the formation of "An-girls", a group of volunteer wetland guides organized by local women.
+The community of the Tai district was inspired by a stork visit and initiated an action to establish a wetland habitat in their fallow rice field.
+They also started new movements for tourism based on the local biodiversity, including the formation of "An-girls", a group of volunteer wetland guide organized by local women.